-The City of Houston's internal structure showed signs advanced corrosion.
-BRH-Garver construction – a contractor with the City of Houston’s Public Works Department- was assigned to remove a failing reinforced concrete pipe.
+The City of Houston’s internal structure showed signs of advanced corrosion.
+BRH-Garver construction – a contractor with the City of Houston’s Public Works Department was assigned to remove a failing reinforced concrete pipe.
 During the removal process, BRH-Garver discovered areas of corrosion within the concrete pipe.
-Through a CCTV inspection, the corrosion on the 72 in. x 58.5 mm line buried between 30 ft. to 50 ft. deep under Aldine Road in Northeast Houston was confirmed.
+Through a CCTV inspection, the corrosion on the 72 in. x 58.5 mm liner buried between 30 ft. to 50 ft. deep under Aldine Road in Northeast Houston was confirmed.

 One major challenge was the truck access to the remaining 1,216 LF of the pipe.
 The pipe was located within an underdeveloped, wooded area and large, heavy trucks required for CIPP installation became inaccessible.
-Instead, IPR proposed using EcoCast, a high-strength fiber reinforced geopolymer lining system.
-A 6-man crew spray-applied the custom formulated geopolymer, called GeoSpray® to a thickness of 2 inch, which formed a crystalline structure providing a lower porosity and surface durability.
+Instead, IPR proposed using EcoCast, a high-strength fiber-reinforced geopolymer lining system.
+A six-man crew spray-applied the custom formulated geopolymer, called GeoSpray® mortar to a thickness of 2 inches, which formed a crystalline structure providing a lower porosity and surface durability.

 IPR CIPP & IPR EcoCast